-In terms of cost of living - you need keep in mind that the currency in Belfast is British Pound (£).
-When renting, Belfast is an extremely affordable city where you can expect to pay between £400-£450 a month and for food and travel it is much cheaper than living in the Republic of Ireland.
+In terms of cost of living - you need to keep in mind that the currency in Belfast is British Pound (£).
+When renting, Belfast is an extremely affordable city where you can expect to pay between £400-£450 a month and for food and travel, it is much cheaper than living in the Republic of Ireland.

 3. Dublin - Ireland

 Dublin - the capital of Ireland, a city divided by the ''River Liffey'' leaving you with North Dublin and South Dublin.
 Dublin is probably the most international city of all the English-speaking islands.
-500,000 people live and work in Dublin and 20% of them are multilinguals from abroad - so you can see that Dublin is a highly sought after destination when looking to work abroad.
+500,000 people live and work in Dublin and 20% of them are multilingual speakers from abroad - so you can see that Dublin is a highly sought after destination when looking to work abroad.

 The cost of living in Dublin is above the average in comparison to other large cities in Europe.
-For an apartment in the city center you would pay €1,200 per month.
+For an apartment in the city centre, you would pay €1,200 per month.
 The cost of food, entertainment is expensive too so keep this in mind when relocating here (Do you have enough savings?).
 It certainly isn't without its charm though, with the famous ''Temple Bar'' shop streets and location to a number of beautiful towns for a mini break.